 The best indoor ivy plant varieties

-Most often, when people picture ivy in their head,s they’re picturing English ivy.
-English ivy can be grown indoors, and it’s a hardy plant, making it easy to grow.
+Most often, when people picture ivy in their heads, they’re picturing English ivy.
+This type of ivy can grow indoors, and it’s a hardy plant, which makes it easy to grow.
 However, it also tends to grow very quickly.
-For a smaller, easier to control plant, check out one of these varieties.
+For a smaller, easier-to-control-plant, check out one of these varieties.

 Glacier ivy is a variety of English ivy, but it was cultivated specifically for use indoors, making it much tamer than the standard English ivy.
 It enjoys bright, indirect light and is sensitive to overwatering.
 Bettina ivy, another indoor English ivy variety, stays quite small, making it a popular desk plant.
 As with most English ivies, provide it with several hours of bright, indirect light a day, and be sure the soil goes dry between waterings.